 The review does not involve a reassessment of the rationale for the marks awarded and the original marks arrived at cannot be changed.
 In addition, students will be told whether they passed or failed each individual question.

 Professional marks are awarded at the Professional level of the ACCA Qualification.
-Examiners may award between four and six professional marks in each paper.
+Examiners award four professional marks in each paper which can either be in Section B. Please see the specific syllabus and study guide for the paper in qualifications resources to find out more.

 Marks are available for demonstrating certain professional communication and analytical skills, which are over and above the normal technical requirements of the paper.